bradgwest/paap/write/paper.md

 <!-- https://stats.stackexchange.com/questions/387500/clustering-with-kl-divergence -->

 <!-- TODO: the only thing this sentence says is that you don't understand this math -->
-To improve the cluster centroids, DEC attempts to compare the observed cluster assignment probability distribution ($q_{ij}$ in \eqref{eq:cauchy}) to a target distribution, $p_i$, by measuring the KL divergence.
+To improve the cluster centroids, DCEC attempts to compare the observed cluster assignment probability distribution ($q_{ij}$ in \eqref{eq:cauchy}) to a target distribution, $p_i$, by measuring the KL divergence.
 KL divergence attempts to measure the similarity of two distributions